teliox/Cross-Recommendation-System/README.md

 This project implements a hybrid recommendation system that recommends movies to users based on their book preferences.
 It leverages user rating patterns and content features (genre, publication year, title semantics) to bridge the gap between two different domains: books and movies.

+## Data Setup

+This project requires the following datasets.
+Please download them from their original sources as redistribution is not permitted.

+1.  **MovieLens 1M Dataset**:
+    -   Download from the official GroupLens website: [https://grouplens.org/datasets/movielens/1m/](https://grouplens.org/datasets/movielens/1m/)
+    -   Unzip the file and place the `ml-1m` folder inside the `dataset/` directory.
+The final path should be `dataset/ml-1m/`.

+2.  **Goodreads Book Graph**:
+    -   Download the necessary files from the UCSD project page: [https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home)
+    -   Required files:
+        -   `goodreads_reviews_dedup.json.gz`
+        -   `goodreads_books.json.gz`
+        -   `gooreads_book_genres_initial.json.gz`
+    -   Create a `goodreads` folder inside the `dataset/` directory and place all three `.json.gz` files inside it.
+The final path should be `dataset/goodreads/`.

+After setting up the data, your `dataset` directory should look like this:

 ## Table of Contents
 - [Project Overview](#-project-overview)
 - [System Architecture & Pipeline](#-system-architecture--pipeline)